Cloud Monitoring adds PagerDuty integration

 raxmon-notification-plan-create returned and

-the alarm ID you've picked out, and running the following:
+the alarm ID you've picked out, and run the following command:

 raxmon-alarms-update --entity-id=enKEb23JB --id=alwp0UoI45 \ --notification-plan=npTY46f7

 After doing this you are all set!
-Cloud Monitoring will now automatically trigger and resolve incidents through PagerDuty.
+Cloud Monitoring now automatically triggers and resolves incidents through PagerDuty.

 # Create a new PagerDuty notification using the service key you've # created for Cloud Monitoring.
 This will return an ID that you'll use # when creating/updating a notification plan. raxmon-notifications-create --type=pagerduty \ --details=service_key=abcd1234abcd1234abcd1234abcd1234 # List existing notification plans to determine if you need to create # a new notification plan or can update an existing one. raxmon-notification-plans-list --details # Create a new notification plan using your newly-created PagerDuty # notification.
 Use the ID that this returns to update an alarm's # associated notification plan. raxmon-notification-plan-create --ok-notifications=nt23k123 \ --warning-notifications=nt23k123 --critical-notifications=nt23k123 # List your existing alarms for a specific entity to grab the alarm id # for the alarm you'd like to use PagerDuty notifications on. raxmon-alarms-list --entity-id=enKEb23JB # Update your alarm to use your new notification plan. raxmon-alarms-update --entity-id=enKEb23JB --id=alwp0UoI45 \ --notification-plan=npTY46f7